JaredGill/Data_Science_AirBnB/README.md

 -   The test set(15%) is used to show how the model will perform on unseen data

 ## Regression
-- Regression is a commonly used supervised machine learning model that aims to grasp the link between independant variables (features, x-axis) and a dependant variable (label, y-axis) which gives a continous output(e.g. price).
+- Regression is a commonly used supervised machine learning model that aims to grasp the link between independant variables (features, x-axis) and a dependant variable (label, y-axis) which gives a continous output(in this project 'Price_Night' was chosen).
 - By predicting the continous outputs regression can be used to forecast on unseen data, usually via a line of best fit through data points.
 - Regression models chosen were StochasticGradientDescentRegressor, GradientBoostingRegressor, DecisionTreeRegressor, and RandomForestRegressor all found from sklearn.ensemble and sklearn.tree.
 These were trained on the same dataset and evaluated with gridsearchcv with custom hyperparameters to determine the optimal model.
 ### Evaluation